RosalynMoran/Bifurcation_EndemicCovid19/README.md

 SPM12 is required to reproduce these results.

-Version SPM12 Toolbox in spm_toolbox
+Version SPM12 Toolbox files in spm_version_files

 To Run Model: